 After looking for a house and lot in Nuvali and buying the one that you can call your dream home, what’s next?
 Move in!
 So, how will you go about the process?
 Look outside for ‘Lipat Bahay’ signs?
 Not so.
 Will you entrust your possessions to a company with a questionable identity?
 Definitely not.

 On the other hand, can you handle the moving in and moving out yourself?
 We have this tendency to do everything even if we are not experts in tackling the moving task.
-Good for you if you can.
+It is good for you if ever you can find someone who is an expert of this.
 If not, you might as well start looking for the right removalist.

 1) Investigate the removalist’s legal status

 The majority, if not all of the full-scale moving companies, will claim that they are licensed.
 As an owner, it is your responsibility to check the integrity of such claim.
 You must never take a claim on its face value.
 Otherwise, you will just put your possessions at risk.

 If you have the name of the moving companies, you can check it through Department of Trade and Industry’s website.
 Just click the Business Name Search tab, and you are ready to go.
 Some of the registered removal companies are Carepak Moving and Storage, Alliance International Movers, Goetz Moving and Storage, and Classic Movers and Forwarders.